qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 The *graphical modeler* allows you to create complex models using a simple and easy-to-use interface.
 When working with a GIS, most analysis operations are not isolated, but rather part of a chain of operations instead.
-Using the graphical modeler, that chain of processes can be wrapped into a single process, so it is as easy and convenient to execute as a single process later on a different set of inputs.
+Using the graphical modeler, that chain of processes can be wrapped into a single process, so it is as more convenient to execute as a single process later on a different set of inputs.
 No matter how many steps and different algorithms it involves, a model is executed as a single algorithm, thus saving time and effort, especially for